keikaavousi/wordpress-template-boilerplate/README.md

 */
 ```

-3. Replace "screenshot.png" with your own screenshot image of your theme.
+3. Replace "screenshot.png" with the screenshot image of your theme.

 ## Creator